Dyer Excellence in Teaching Award

 Jack L. Dyer Excellence in Teaching Award

-The purpose of the Jack L. Dyer Excellence in Teaching Award is to recognize School of Business faculty members for excellence in classroom instruction.
+The purpose of the Jack L. Dyer Excellence in Teaching Award is to recognize College of Business faculty members for excellence in classroom instruction.

 Dr. Dyer is EKU Emeritus Professor of Accounting and taught auditing for many years.
 For a time, he chaired, what was then, the Accounting Department and was also, for several years, Director of the EKU MBA program.
 He is a nationally known and respected educator, academician and accountant.
 Dr. Dyer has worked closely with the Association of Government Accountants for a number of years and edited numerous journal articles.